dailycred/ios-example/README.md

 #Dailycred

-Objective-dc is the easiest and most powerful way to get user accounts on your iPhone app.
-This library is currently in beta.
+This is an example app for using Dailycred in an iPhone app.
+We are currently working on a library to make this even easier.